 The University of Florida is an equal opportunity institution dedicated to building a broadly diverse and inclusive faculty and staff and strongly encourages applications from female and minority candidates.
 Searches are conducted in accordance with Florida's Sunshine Law.
 If an accommodation due to disability is needed to apply for this position, please call (352) 392-2477 or the Florida Relay System at (800) 955-8771 (TDD).

 |Special Instructions to Applicants:

 Applications must be submitted online at: http://explore.jobs.ufl.edu/cw/en-us/job/504823?lApplicationSubSourceID=

 and must include: (1) a cover letter, (2) a complete curriculum vitae, (3) a list of publications, (4) a research statement summarizing the applicant’s qualifications, past research, and future research plans, (5) a statement of teaching experience and interest, and (6) the names and emails of at least three references must be provided on the application.
-An email will be sent automatically to your references, requesting them to upload their letters.
+After review, an email with instructions will be sent to your references, requesting them to upload their letters.

 For full consideration, applications should be submitted by December 1, 2017, at which time the committee will begin reviewing applications.
 Applications received after this date may be considered at the discretion of the committee until the position is filled.

 The final candidate will be required to provide an official transcript to the hiring department upon hire.
 A transcript will not be considered “official” if a designation of “Issued to Student” is visible.
 Degrees earned from an educational institution outside of the United States require evaluation by a professional credentialing service provider approved by the National Association of Credential Evaluation Services (NACES), which can be found at http://www.naces.org/.